-We found a fabulous shop making handbags out of old board games – what a clever way to make the most of what’s left of an old game that you’ve lost half the pieces for!
+We found a fabulous shop making handbags out of old board games – what a clever new use for what’s left of an old game that you’ve lost half the pieces for!

 And don’t you just love this reuse of scrabble pieces from Mary’s Marketplace as pendants covered in a bit of decoupaged scrap paper too?

-It’s a bit different to some of the other reuse ideas for scrabble pieces and we reckon you could do the same with other types of game pieces too.
+It’s a bit of a different use from some of the other reuse ideas for scrabble pieces and we reckon you could do the same with other types of game pieces too.

-This would be an especially sentimental upcycle if you had a scrap of paper with meaning to you from when you and your family used to play that game as part of family time .
-Then you’d be carrying around a double memory around your neck.
+This would be an especially sentimental upcycle if you had a scrap of paper with meaning to you from when you and your family used to play that game as part of family time.
+Then you’d be carrying a double memory around your neck.